Baked Chocolate Buttermilk Doughnuts

 Instructions

-- Preheat oven to 425°F and spray a standard doughnut pan with nonstick spray.
-Whisk together cake flour, cocoa, sugars, baking powder, baking soda, and salt in a large bowl.
-Combine buttermilk, eggs, oil, and vanilla in a medium bowl; add to flour mixture and fold in until almost combined.
-Gently stir in boiling water and chopped chocolate just until combined.
+- Make donuts: Whisk together cake flour, cocoa, sugars, baking powder, baking soda, and salt in a large bowl.
+Combine buttermilk, sour cream, eggs, oil, and vanilla in a medium bowl; add to flour mixture and fold in until almost incorporated.
+Gently stir in boiling water and mini chocolate chips just until combined.

-- Spoon batter into a pastry bag fitted with a large round tip and fill each doughnut cup 3/4 full.
+- Spray a standard 6-cavity doughnut pan with baking spray with flour.
+Spoon half the batter into a pastry bag fitted with a large round tip and fill each doughnut cup 3/4 full.
 Tap the pan sharply to reduce air bubbles.

 Notes